 The T-Shirt.
 That ubiquitous item that fills our drawers.
 It is everything from a freebie shot out of a canon, a worn-in vintage score, the range of grey heather T’s we can't live without and of course, that coveted perfect white tee.
 We all know and love our comfy T-Shirt as the foundation of modern fashion today.
 But have you ever wondered about its humble journey?
 Rising from undergarment to an American icon in fashion culture, the T-Shirt is living the dream.
-What better time than Spring to focus on this wardrobe heroine.
+What better time than transitional weather to focus on this wardrobe heroine.

-By the 60s screenprinting was a new innovation helping the T-shirt become a blank canvas for people to convey powerful messages through graphics and slogans.
-By now the T-Shirt is synonymous with the rebellious spirit by providing a platform for messaging especially to challenge the status quo during the 60s and 70s.
+The t-shirt has come a long way from its humble beginnings as a utilitarian garment.
+Today the T-Shirt is synonymous with the rebellious spirit by providing a platform for messaging especially to challenge the status quo during the 60s and 70s.

 The classic white T-Shirt remains a key element of the quintessential casual-cool uniform of the American dream.
 To us at See ROSE Go the T-shirt represents a sense of blank canvas, creativity, freedom and rebellion.
 Great for casual outfits and for personal styling.
 What do you want your T-shirt to say about you?